MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 8 Lab 1 - Acquire a fixed asset by using an AP invoice journal.md

 ---
 lab:
-    title: 'Lab - Acquire a fixed asset by using an AP invoice journal'
+    title: 'Lab: Acquire a fixed asset by using an AP invoice journal'
     module: 'Module 8: Configure and manage fixed assets'
 ---